 Here you see a nightstand in natural cherry wood with a lacquer finish (walnut pulls) that looks very light in comparison to the rest of the furniture I’ve shown you.
 But even this piece will darken the more it’s exposed to light.

 By now you’re probably noticing that cherry wood furniture really can vary in wood tone even on the same piece of furniture.

 Click each picture below to see more examples of our cherry wood furniture.

 Natural wood furniture is truly a unique and evolving investment and we hope this two part series on real cherry wood helped clear up any uncertainty you may have had.
 If you have further questions about cherry wood or any of the products featured, don’t hesitate to call our knowledgeable sales team at (888) 390-5571.
 If you’re in the area, we’d love to show you around our historic Stonehurst Showroom.

 Fourth of July week has become a popular time to shop for furniture.
 With the Made in America movement if full swing, many customers are confining their search to furniture made in the USA.
 Patriotism isn’t the only reason for this trend but it’s a big one.
 Here’s a list of what our customers tell us are their Top 5 reasons for buying American Made Furniture rather than imports.

 I hope this gives you food for thought when shopping for furniture this Fourth of July.
-Stop back on Monday and enjoy a 6th reason: our Fourth of July Furniture sale offers storewide savings of 20%!

 A cautionary note: most furniture sold in the USA is still imported.
 Many manufacturers will bring imported furniture to a factory in the USA to have a final step (for example application of the finish) completed so they can label the furniture Made in America.
 Don’t be fooled– ask your furniture sales person exactly how much of the furniture was actually made in the USA.